 Best selling nonfiction books in India

-A true book reader does not differeentiate between fiction and non-fiction.
-If you love reading, chances are, you will go for any read that interestts you- kit could be a fictional story about magical monsters or it may be a thrilling and inspiring autobiography of a person you admire.
-But every good book leaves an indeliable mark in your mind and a profound wisdom that makes you contempalte about new truths in serenity.
-Such is the power of a great non-fiction.
-In this article we will talk about the Best selling nonfiction books in India.
+A true book reader does not differentiate between fiction and non-fiction.
+If you love reading, chances are, you will go for any read that interests you- it could be a fictional story about magical monsters, or it may be a thrilling and inspiring autobiography of a person you admire.

 In the Company of a Poet- Gulzar in Conversation with Nasreen Munni Kabir

-The Sanjay Story by Vindo Mehta
+The Sanjay Story by Vinod Mehta

 The Good, The Bad And The Unknown by Raj Tilak Roushan